Gerry Stimson: Tobacco harm reduction

 From 2010 Stimson applied his interest in harm reduction to the prevention of tobacco smoking-related diseases and is a proponent of the use of safer nicotine products as alternatives to smoking.
 He is the co-founder, with Paddy Costall, of the Global Forum on Nicotine.
 He is an advocate of vaping and e-cigarettes and other safer nicotine products as a tobacco harm reduction strategy.
 Stimson argues that although nicotine is addictive, it is "almost harmless to health", that it is the tobacco smoke that is harmful, and that e-cigarettes have "negligible risk to health".
-From 2012-14 he was a member of the UK National Institute for Health and Care Excellence Guidelines Development Group on Tobacco Harm Reduction.
+From 2012 to 2014 he was a member of the UK National Institute for Health and Care Excellence Guidelines Development Group on Tobacco Harm Reduction.
 He is a director of Knowledge-Action-Change which is a private sector agency working in the field of public health and harm reduction and which states that its aim is to promote health through harm reduction.
 In 2018 KAC published No Fire, No Smoke: The Global State of Tobacco Harm Reduction which maps the uptake of safer nicotine products and the regulatory responses to these products.
 A second edition published in 2020 - Burning Issues: the Global State of Tobacco Harm Reduction - provides the first estimation of the number of users of e-cigarettes globally.
 The Burning Issues report is highly critical of the influence of US philanthropic funding on international tobacco control policy and the network of international agencies that oppose tobacco harm reduction.
 The influence of Michael Bloomberg on tobacco control and on the World Health Organization is further explored in Fighting the Last War: the WHO and International Tobacco Control.
 The production of these reports was funded by a grant from the Foundation for a Smoke-Free World, which is solely funded by Philip Morris International.
 KAC runs the Tobacco Harm Reduction Scholarship Programme.
 These scholarships are funded by a grant from the Foundation for a Smoke-Free World.
 He is a director of KAC Communications which organises the Global Forum on Nicotine which is described as the only global event that welcomes all stakeholders involved with new and safer nicotine products.

 Between 2016 and 2018 Stimson was involved in a case brought before the UK High Court and the European Court of Justice (ECJ) to challenge the ban on the sale of snus within the European Union (except Sweden).
 The case was brought by Swedish Match, and the New Nicotine Alliance (NNA) joined the case as an intervenor.
 Stimson was then chair of the NNA.
 The NNA's legal argument was that the evidence from Norway and Sweden indicated that snus protects against smoking and that smokers have a right under the Charter of Fundamental Rights of the European Union to have access to a safer alternative to smoking.
 The legal challenge was rejected by the ECJ in November 2018.